Philip1806/blublog/README.md

 - **Add blog roles to your user model.**
 - You can create new roles and **new permissions**.

-5. Image manager
+5. File manager

-- Browse and upload images.
+- Browse and upload images and videos.
 - All images have different sizes.
 On upload Blublog will create the sizes set in config file.
+- All videos have thumbnail image with the sizes set in config file.

 6. Panel